cmontella/docs/install.md

 npm start
 ```

 This will open your browser to the Program Switcher, which allows you can run the programs located in the `eve-starter/programs` directory.
-You can place your own `*.eve` files in this directory and run them from the
+You can place your own `*.eve` files in this directory and run them from the Program Switcher.

-Program Switcher,
+### Running an Eve file

-You can also run a specific `*.eve` file by providing its path as an argument:
+Eve documents are written in Markdown, where Eve code is embedded in code blocks.
+You can run a specific `*.eve` file by providing its path as an argument:

 ```
 npm start -- path/to/program.eve